Chronic Back and Neck Pain: Symptoms, Causes, and Treatments

 - Muscle tension or strain, which is a pulled muscle

-- Spinal joint strain, which occurs as a swollen joint after injury
+- Spinal joint strain, which is when a joint swells after an injury

 - Spinal arthritis or Spondylosis, which is joint wear and tear

 - A herniated disc, which is a disc bulge causing a pinched nerve

 - Degenerated disc, which is the wear and tear of spinal discs